Heart of a Book

 Alex Johnson

-Book club discussion: Shaders Unchained: Writing Powerful Shaders for Every Platform - chapter 17 thoughts?
+Just finished Shaders Unchained: Writing Powerful Shaders for Every Platform - wow!
+The part about OpenGL really got me thinking.

 Alex Johnson